 - Safeguard reputation by maintaining trust with customers and partners by onboarding reliable businesses.

-The merchant underwriting process typically follows a few steps carried out by the payment facilitators or acquiring bank to develop an underwriting risk profile.
+The underwriting process is a rapid and highly automated procedure for most businesses.
+For low-risk merchants, Stax can offer near-instant approval.
+The process is initiated by the payment facilitator (PSP) or acquiring bank to develop an underwriting risk profile.

-They focus on a variety of key factors and it generally takes at least a few days.
+They focus on a variety of key factors.
 Each step is crucial in ensuring the merchant’s reliability and compliance:

 This step ensures the merchant provides accurate and complete information about their operations.

 Risk management departments or specialized underwriting teams at the payments company evaluate the business’s model, industry risks, and potential sales volume.
+High transaction volumes are a key consideration, as they can indicate higher risk for payment processors.
+A merchant’s transaction volume and size are critical factors in the underwriting process, since high volumes can signal increased exposure to fraud or chargebacks.
 High-risk industries, such as gaming or adult entertainment, undergo more stringent scrutiny due to their higher likelihood of fraud or chargebacks.
+In fact, “friendly fraud,” or legitimate customers disputing valid charges, now accounts for roughly 75% of all chargeback cases, with global chargeback volumes expected to reach 337 million transactions by 2026.

 This step helps payment facilitators determine the overall risk profile of the merchant.